JosefinaE/protocol_benchmark/README.md

-Benchmark for FTP, HTTP, MQTT and rsync.
+Benchmark for python implementations of FTP, HTTP, MQTT and rsync.